Towards Reliable Human Evaluations in Gesture Generation: Insights from a Community-Driven State-of-the-Art Benchmark: Background

 \subsection{\statusDone{Evaluations in Automatic Gesture Generation}}

-Both automated (``objective'') as well as human (``subjective'') evaluation methodologies are widely used in 3D gesture generation \cite{nyatsanga_comprehensive_2023}.
-While objective metrics like FGD \cite{yoon2020speech} or beat consistency \cite{liu2022learning} can be useful to guide model development, they have well-known limitations and unclear relationships with human perception \cite{yang2023qpgesture,kucherenko2024evaluating,Crnek2025Advancing,tseng2023edge, dabral2022mofusion, haque2025wild, yang2024probabilistic}.
+Both automatic (``objective'') as well as human (``subjective'') evaluation methodologies are widely used in 3D gesture generation \cite{nyatsanga_comprehensive_2023}.
+While automatic metrics like FGD \cite{yoon2020speech} or beat consistency \cite{liu2022learning} can be useful to guide model development, they have well-known limitations and unclear relationships with human perception \cite{yang2023qpgesture,kucherenko2024evaluating,Crnek2025Advancing,tseng2023edge, dabral2022mofusion, haque2025wild, yang2024probabilistic}.
 Therefore, final results are almost universally validated by analysing responses given by human evaluators.

 \begin{hlbox} Human assessment must thus be considered the gold-standard evaluation methodology in gesture generation, and is the key focus of this paper. \end{hlbox}